fastai/fastpages/_posts/2020-03-06-fastpages-actions.md

 ___
 ##### Footnotes

+[^1]: You can see some of Hugging Face's Actions workflows for machine learning [on GitHub](https://github.com/huggingface/transformers/tree/master/.github/workflows)
-[^1]: These additional dependencies are [defined here](https://github.com/fastai/fastpages/blob/master/_action_files/fastpages-jekyll.Dockerfile), which uses the "jekyll build" command to add ruby dedpendencies from the Gemfile located at the root of the repo.
+[^2]: These additional dependencies are [defined here](https://github.com/fastai/fastpages/blob/master/_action_files/fastpages-jekyll.Dockerfile), which uses the "jekyll build" command to add ruby dedpendencies from the Gemfile located at the root of the repo.
 Additionally, this docker image is built by another Action workflow [defined here](https://github.com/fastai/fastpages/blob/master/.github/workflows/docker.yaml).